eggheadio-projects/gatsby-theme-authoring-notes/02-add-static-data-to-a-gatsby-theme.md

 **[📹 Video](https://egghead.io/lessons/gatsby-add-static-data-to-a-gatsby-theme)**

-## events.yml
+## Summary

+In this lesson we learn how to load data from MDX (or any data source) and ensure the necessary folders exist.

+## ⚡ Getting the Data

 In our gatsby-theme-events folder, add a new folder named "data" and within that create an events.yml file.

-In the events.yml file, paste in the following:
+Then, within that:

+### gatsby-theme-events/data/events.yml
 ```
 - name: React Rally
   location: Salt Lake City, UT